Every Indian is familiar with the advertisement played every time in the Theatre.

 *Alcohol: Alcohol contains acidic elements.
 Excessive drinking drastically affects Oral health and contributes to oral damage.
-Alcohol consumption leads to dental decay, cancer, heart diseases, and more.
+Alcohol consumption leads to dental decay, cancer, heart disease, and more.

-- Brushing your teeth twice a day at least once is a must.
+- Brushing your teeth twice daily, at least once, is a must.

 - Use a soft brush.

 - Move the toothbrush gently to every corner of your teeth.
 Make sure you reach the innermost region of your teeth.

 - Do not harshly move the toothbrush on the teeth.